qml.transforms.split_non_commuting

 Return type

-This transform allows us to transform a QNode that measures non-commuting observables to multiple circuit executions with qubit-wise commuting groups:
+This transform allows us to transform a QNode measuring multiple observables into multiple circuit executions, each measuring a group of commuting observables.

 dev = qml.device("default.qubit", wires=2)